kibetAmon/Django-REST-API/README.md

 So that we can create, read, edit, and delete people, let's establish CRUD endpoints for our person.
 Remember the brief introduction to REST API?

+In the **views.py** in your _person_ folder, lets define what happens when we retrieve a request to perform CRUD on a person.

+First, add a function to get a single person from the DB when the user either passes an id or not.